HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.testing.md

 `python.testing.autoTestDiscoverOnSaveEnabled` is set to `true` by default, meaning that test discovery is also performed automatically whenever you add, delete, or update any Python file in the workspace.
 To disable this feature, set the value to `false`.
 You will need to reload the window for this setting to take effect.

-Test discovery applies the discovery patterns for the current framework (which can be customized using the [[vs.1.7.#test-configuration-settings]]).
+Test discovery applies the discovery patterns for the current framework (which can be customized using the [test-configuration-settings](#test-configuration-settings)).
 The default behavior is as follows:

 - `python.testing.unittestArgs`: Looks for any Python (`.py`) file with "test" in the name in the top-level project folder.
 All test files must be importable modules or packages.
 You can customize the file matching pattern with the `-p` configuration setting, and customize the folder with the `-t` setting.